 With human trials set to begin for this product as early as 2020 we will soon be able to see the full potential of what Musk and his team have been working on for the past three years.

-You can view the Neuralink presentation highlights here, courtesy of CNET.
+the Neuralink presentation highlights here, courtesy of CNET.

 What do you think about this new technology, would you been keen to try it out or does the concept seem a bit dangerous?
 Let us know in the comments!